netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-ns-operator.md

    ```

 > **NOTE:**
-  Please make sure pod network in OpenShift cluster is reachable from NetScaler VPX if you are using service of type ClusterIP for your application.
+  Please make sure pod network in OpenShift cluster is reachable from NetScaler VPX/MPX if you are using service of type ClusterIP for your application.
 We have option to do this automatically using NSIC, see [this](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/310ae7eb1c8bdea57faa7f4556979a76822e23ec/docs/network/staticrouting.md)

 ### Steps to delete NetScaler Ingress Controller
 1. Navigate to **Operators > Installed Operators > NetScaler Operator**.
 Select **NetScaler Ingress Controller** tab inside.
 After that select the instance you want to delete and then select its **Delete NetScalerIngressController** option.